Where Do Our Graduates Go After PMFS?

 - Set the tone at home.

 - If you are anxious, your child will be anxious.

-- Have individual meeting with PMFS teachers.
+- Attend individual parent meeting with PMFS teachers.

 - Get ready for the ISEE (Independent School Entrance Exam) if you are considering private school.

 - Sign your child up for the after-school ISEE Enrichment Course, led by Leann, starting in late September.

 - Register your child for the ISEE test.
 Take the test at PMFS in November or at a time and location convenient to your family (more details in the ISEE section below).

 - Learn about schools and your school options.